-Changes in bilateral migrant stock sizes over time, defined by the place of birth of individuals, can be the result of 1) increase in the size of native born populations from births, 2) reductions in the size of both foreign and native born populations from deaths and 3) migrant flows that can either increase or decrease migrant stock sizes.
+Changes in bilateral migrant stock sizes over time, defined by the place of birth of individuals, can be the result of 1) an increase in the size of native born populations from births, 2) reductions in the size of both foreign and native born populations from deaths and 3) migrant flows that can either increase or decrease migrant stock sizes.
 When data on both bilateral migrant stocks at the start and end of period are available it is possible to indirectly derive the number of bilateral migrant flows by viewing each population stock as part of demographic accounting system.

 Consider the hypothetical case where there are no births and deaths over a given time interval.
 Changes in bilateral stocks in each location must be solely due to migrant transitions.
 Figure 1 illustrates this case using a schematic of a simple demographic account framework based on dummy example data at time t and t + 1 and a global migration system consisting of four countries.
 Blocks represent the size of bilateral migrant stocks at the start and end of interval.
 They are grouped together by the country of birth.
 For example, for those in born in country A are shown in the top left; 100 are native born citizens, living in country A at time t.
-A further two sets of 10 people born in A are living abroad in country A alters.
+A further two sets of 10 people born in A are living abroad in countries B and C, whilst none live in country D. At time t + 1, the distribution of those born in country A alters.
 The native born population has dropped by 30, whilst the stock living in country B and D has increased.
 Note, the total population of those born in A residing in any country does not change over the time period as there are no births or deaths, and birthplace is fixed characteristic that cannot alter over time.